telefonicaid/iotagent-ul/README.md

 ```
 Where `<version-number>` is the version (x.y.z) you want the package to have and `<release-number>` is an increasing
 number dependent un previous installations.

+## <a name="configuration"/> Configuration

+All the configuration for the IoT Agent resides in the `config.js` file, in the root of the application.
+This file
+is a JavaSript file, that contains the following sections:

+* **config.iota**: general IoT Agent configuration.
+This group of attributes is common to all types of IoT Agents, and
+is described in the global [IoT Agent Library Documentation](https://github.com/telefonicaid/iotagent-node-lib#configuration).
+* **config.mqtt**: configuration for the MQTT transport protocol binding of the IoTA (described in the following subsections).
+* **config.http**: configuration for the MQTT transport protocol binding of the IoTA (described in the following subsections).
+* **config.defaultKey**: default API Key, for devices lacking a provided Configuration.
+* **config.defaultTransport**: code of the MQTT transport that will be used to resolve incoming commands and lazy attributes
+ in case a transport protocol could not be inferred for the device.

+### MQTT Binding configuration
+The `config.mqtt` section of the config file contains all the information needed to connect to the MQTT Broker from the
+IoTAgent.
+The following attributes are accepted:

+* **host**: Host where the MQTT Broker is located.
+* **port**: Port where the MQTT Broker is listening
+* **username**: User name for the IoTAgent in the MQTT broker, if authentication is activated.
+* **password**: Password for the IoTAgent in the MQTT broker, if authentication is activated.

+### HTTP Binding configuration
+The `config.http` section of the config file contains all the information needed to start the HTTP server for the HTTP
+transport protocol binding.
+The following options are accepted:

+* **port**: port where the southbound HTTP listener will be listening for information from the devices.

 ## <a name="protocol"/> Protocol
 ### Description